pbhu1024/awesome-augmented-language-model/README.md

 ## Analysis and Boundary
+- Jesse, Kevin and Ahmed, Toufique and Devanbu, Premkumar T. and Morgan, Emily, **Large Language Models and Simple, Stupid Bugs**, 2023 [[Paper]](http://arxiv.org/abs/2303.11455)

+- Chang, Tyler A. and Bergen, Benjamin K., **Language Model Behavior: A Comprehensive Survey**, 2023 [[Paper]](http://arxiv.org/abs/2303.11504)

+- Sifatkaur and Singh, Manmeet and SB, Vaisakh and Malviya, Neetiraj, **Mind meets machine: Unravelling GPT-4's cognitive psychology**, 2023 [[Paper]](http://arxiv.org/abs/2303.11436)

+- Ye, Junjie and Chen, Xuanting and Xu, Nuo and Zu, Can and Shao, Zekai and Liu, Shichun and Cui, Yuhan and Zhou, Zeyang and Gong, Chao and Shen, Yang and Zhou, Jie and Chen, Siming and Gui, Tao and Zhang, Qi and Huang, Xuanjing, **A Comprehensive Capability Analysis of GPT-3 and GPT-3.5 Series Models**, 2023 [[Paper]](http://arxiv.org/abs/2303.10420)

+- Veseli, Blerta and Singhania, Sneha and Razniewski, Simon and Weikum, Gerhard, **Evaluating Language Models for Knowledge Base Completion**, 2023 [[Paper]](http://arxiv.org/abs/2303.11082)

+- Lyu, Qing and Tan, Josh and Zapadka, Mike E. and Ponnatapuram, Janardhana and Niu, Chuang and Wang, Ge and Whitlow, Christopher T., **Translating Radiology Reports into Plain Language using ChatGPT and GPT-4 with Prompt Learning: Promising Results, Limitations, and Potential**, 2023 [[Paper]](http://arxiv.org/abs/2303.09038)

+- White, Jules and Hays, Sam and Fu, Quchen and Spencer-Smith, Jesse and Schmidt, Douglas C., **ChatGPT Prompt Patterns for Improving Code Quality, Refactoring, Requirements Elicitation, and Software Design**, 2023 [[Paper]](http://arxiv.org/abs/2303.07839)

+- Hahn, Michael and Goyal, Navin, **A Theory of Emergent In-Context Learning as Implicit Structure Induction**, 2023 [[Paper]](http://arxiv.org/abs/2303.07971)

+- Cao, Boxi and Lin, Hongyu and Han, Xianpei and Sun, Le, **The Life Cycle of Knowledge in Big Language Models: A Survey**, 2023 [[Paper]](http://arxiv.org/abs/2303.07616)

+- Tan, Yiming and Min, Dehai and Li, Yu and Li, Wenbo and Hu, Nan and Chen, Yongrui and Qi, Guilin, **Evaluation of ChatGPT as a Question Answering System for Answering Complex Questions**, 2023 [[Paper]](http://arxiv.org/abs/2303.07992)

 - Wang, Jiaan and Liang, Yunlong and Meng, Fandong and Shi, Haoxiang and Li, Zhixu and Xu, Jinan and Qu, Jianfeng and Zhou, Jie, **Is ChatGPT a Good NLG Evaluator?
 A Preliminary Study**, 2023 [[Paper]](http://arxiv.org/abs/2303.04048)

 - Amin, Mostafa M. and Cambria, Erik and Schuller, Björn W., **Will Affective Computing Emerge from Foundation Models and General AI?
 A First Evaluation on ChatGPT**, 2023 [[Paper]](http://arxiv.org/abs/2303.03186)